Mandela Day 2019

 Make a tangible impact on Early Childhood Development

-Join our Mandela Day Maker Space to create calming corners for preschool classrooms where children can go to help them self-regulate.
+We had such support at this year’s Mandela Day Maker Space.
+The aim was to create calming corners for preschool classrooms where children can go to help them self-regulate.

 We can ensure that children are well supported and thus maximise the benefits of their early learning.
 These foundations will take them through their school careers and into the job market later in life.
 These are the critical years of brain development and have a huge impact on their social, emotional and cognitive development.